garretthurd2/Garrett-Hurds-Portfolio/pcb-design-coursework/02-signal-integrity-good-vs-bad-design/README.md

 ## Known Issue

-SW2 (used to switch the 555 output between the good and bad hex-inverter sides) intermittently let both sides light up at once rather than switching cleanly — attributed to a soldering issue on that switch, not a design flaw.
+SW2 (used to switch the 555 output between the good and bad hex-inverter sides) intermittently let both sides light up at once rather than switching cleanly.
+This attributed to a soldering issue on that switch, not a design flaw.

 ## Images
 <img width="2081" height="1708" alt="IMG_0668" src="https://github.com/user-attachments/assets/01ad1544-7709-4f42-bbc8-0892064a17f3" />